The Baytown Outlaws: Production

-Filming began in May, 2011 near New Orleans, Louisiana.
+The filming began in May 2011 near New Orleans, Louisiana.

 Releases

 The Baytown Outlaws was released in the UK on both DVD and Blu-ray Disc on 26 December 2012 through Universal Pictures UK.
-The release includes a short behind the scenes documentary with cast and crew as well as the film's trailers.
+The release includes a short behind-the-scenes documentary with the cast and crew as well as the film's trailers.

 Soundtrack

 Intrada Records released the score by Christopher Young and Kostas Christides on August 18, 2014.